junxit/us-congress-code/title-15/chapter-2/sec-77.md

 ## Notes

+### Executive Documents

 ### Delegation of Functions

 For delegation to Secretary of Homeland Security of authority vested in President by this section, see section 1(j), (k) of Ex.
 Ord.
 No. 10637, Sept.
 16, 1955, 20 F.R.
-7025, as amended, set out as a note under section 301 of Title 3, The President.
+7025, set out as a note under section 301 of Title 3, The President.